Tell us a little about yourself,

 We then headed to France, where I taught English, and he studied for an MBA and came back to London to start a family.

 However, within six months, with our first son on the way, he was offered a role in Singapore.
-We moved there when Jake was six weeks old, had another little boy, Josh and went on to live in Chicago, where Hana was born.
+So we moved there when Jake was six weeks old, had another little boy, Josh, and lived in Chicago, where Hana was born.

 How it all began